EllexideCodes/Discord-Themes/README.md

-## Quality Themes
+-># Quality Themes<-
-Need help with the themes? visit the <a href="https://discord.gg/TeRQEPb">Ellexide Codes Support Server</a>.
+Need help with the themes? visit the [Derealised Server][https://discord.gg/AGmsMpH].

-These themes are a version of the barely supported, always breaking, and paid (idk why) Quiet and Discord Reborn theme.
+Tranquil and Reborn are forks of old themes that have ceased to be supported.
+Because I have been maintaining them for a year and have rewritten them to be more readable and efficient, I have renamed them and claimed them as my own.

-They have long since been overhauled so the output may look different but the code has completely been changed at this point.
+The code itself is loads different but the output does still look the same.

-QUIET THEME
+## Tranquil
 ---------------